 The average weekly commitment is just over an hour for audio or video, around 12 pages to read from the course book, and a daily meditation of around 15 to 30 minutes, depending on preference.
 There are short quizzes every other week, but these are meant only for self-revision.
 We will have a live online discussion group once a month which will last one hour fifteen minutes.
 There are two short essays (essaylettes) to be completed during the term which can be between 200 and 500 words.
 Some weeks will have more material than others.
 In the four to six week break between terms, we ask for one essay of around 1500 words and a two hour exam.
 This work needs to be completed before starting the next module.
 That said, these guidelines are not written in stone, particularly if English is not your first language, they are meant to provide guidance on how to get the most out of your two years with us.

 - Course fees are £185 per module (four months), or £540 if you pay for a whole year upfront.

 - For those who might find the costs of the course a barrier to entry, we are in a position to offer a degree of financial support.
 Please email us to discuss this further.

 APPLYING FOR THE COURSE

 - You fill in an online application form, telling us a little about yourself

 - We notify you that your application has been accepted and send you a payment link

 - You send us your payment, securing your place on the course

-- You order and pay for the course books (if you don’t already have them.)
+- You order and pay for the course books (Published by Wisdom Publications)

 - In the week before the course is due to start, we send you a welcome pack with all the details you need to log in to the first module and get started